Branchenprimus/USC-crawler/README.md

 # USC Venue Scraper

-This project automates the process of discovering and extracting venue information from Urban Sports Club.
+We all hate the USC filter, so I created this project to scrape the USC website and extract all venues.

 ## Features